meet-projects/meetx-playbook/sample_teacher_guides/sample_course_outline.md

 *Note: This is just a sample.
 The links dont work.
-For a sample Day + Lesson plan, check the folder.
+For a sample Day + Lesson plan, check the 'Sample Teacher Guide' folder.

 # Sample MEET COURSE OUTLINE